bsdpot/potluck/hugo-nginx/README.md

 GITUSER is the git username associated with the email address.

 CUSTOMDIR is a custom directory to create inside the hugo installation in SITENAME.

+CUSTOMFILE defaults to 0.
+Set to 1 and copy in your own customfile.tgz which will be extracted to ```/mnt/{SITENAME}/```.
+This would be a custom config.toml, static microblog posts or about.md pages and images for static dir.

 IMPORTKEYS defaults to 0.
 Set to 1 to add the copied in pubkey to authenticated_keys.
 Copy in the applicable id_rsa.pub as part of the pot setup and start process.